 They’re People Dogs

-Treeing Walker Coonhounds are great with humans!
-They are very affectionate and close with their owners, and are even good with children.
-They’re a bit weary of strangers, but if they warm up to you, they won’t leave your side.
-But it doesn’t stop there: most Treeing Walkers are good with other dogs too.
+Although bred for hunting, Treeing Walker Coonhounds are affectionate and social dogs.
+They’re often very close with their owners, and are even good with children.
+They may be cautious around strangers at first, but if they warm up to you, they won’t leave your side.
+But it doesn’t stop there: most Treeing Walkers are good with other dogs, too.